Mhawkins28/PinIt-Frontend/README.md

 <br>
 As a user, I would like to see other pins that people have posted.
 <br>
-As a user, I want to be able to sign up (OAuth) or create a new account (Tokens).
+As a user, I want to be able to sign in and create a new account (Token Authorization).
 <br>
 As a user, I would like to have a profile page that has a list of my pins.
 <br>